The pomegranate seeds add a delicous pop of sweetness and texture to this gucamole recipe. Its a game changer if you have never tried it.

 I generally like to keep my guacamole green and fairly simple like I did with my rustic guacamole.
-With this recipe its much the same, but I used red onion instead of the spring onions as I liked the stronger flavour against the sweet pomegranate.
-I generally don’t add garlic to my guacamole as I find raw garlic too abrasive for my taste, but add a clove if you prefer.
-I also like to use pickled jalapeno chillies.
+With this recipe, it’s much the same, but I used red onion instead of the spring onions as I liked the stronger flavour against the sweet pomegranate.
+I generally don’t add garlic to my guacamole as I find raw garlic too abrasive for my taste but add a clove if you prefer.
+I also like to use pickled jalapeno chilies.
 The flavour is less intense than a raw chilli and the pickling vinegar gives it a nice tartness.

 There are so many recipes out there claiming to be the best guacamole recipe and so many tips and ideas.
 One top tip I did discover was that the best utensil to effectively mash an avocado is a whisk.
 Brilliant.

 I also discovered a post on how to effectively de-seed a pomegranate in a bowl of water, but after a prolonged search, I cant find this tutorial – (don’t you just hate it when this happens?).
 I did however find Marcus Samuelsson’s tips on how to do it, which are similar.
 After I’m finished de-seeding one I look like I have been attacked by a wild animal and my kitchen was covered in red juice splatters.
 I will be dunking it underwater in the future.